dwov/IoT_temperature_monitor/README.md

 </p>

 # Overview
-This is an IoT project for the course *Introduction to Applied IoT* at *Linneus University*.
+This is an IoT project for the course *Introduction to Applied IoT* at *Linnaeus University*.

 The purpose of this project is to monitor temperature, humidity, and light levels in a room, with the potential future goal of automating existing smart home appliances.
 The project utilizes a Raspberry Pi Pico and sensors to read and send data to a **MQTT** Broker hosted locally on computer of choice, where the data then will be displayed in **Node-RED**.

 Q: **How much time will this take to make?**
-A: Approximately 5-6 hours
+A: Approximately 5-8 hours

 # Table of contents
 1. [Overview](#overview) - A brief introduction.